isabelbengu/Multi-asset-portfolio-construction-in-Python/README.md

 **3. Turnover is a tax event, not just a cost.** Mean-variance turned over 53.9% p.a. against 4.0% for the policy portfolio.
-The direct transaction cost difference is €12,054 — trivial.
+The direct transaction cost difference is €12,054.
 But in Italy each rebalance realises gains taxed at 26%, and turnover compounds into the tax base.
 Holding everything else fixed and toggling only the no-trade band (§7 of the IPS, `REBALANCE_BAND = 0.015`):